19 to Zero: Partners

 19 to Zero is partnered with government, academic and corporate organizations.
-The group leads the Canadian arm of the "COVID-19 New Vaccine Information, Communication, and Engagement" (CONVINCE) Initiative, a global collaboration between the CUNY Graduate School of Public Health & Health Policy, the London School of Hygiene and Tropical Medicine's Vaccine Confidence Project, and Wilton Park, an executive agency of the Foreign, Commonwealth and Development Office in the United Kingdom.
+The group leads the Canadian arm of the "COVID-19 New Vaccine Information, Communication, and Engagement" (CONVINCE) Initiative, a global collaboration between the CUNY Graduate School of Public Health and Health Policy, the London School of Hygiene and Tropical Medicine's Vaccine Confidence Project, and Wilton Park, an executive agency of the Foreign, Commonwealth and Development Office in the United Kingdom.
 19 to Zero is a participating member of the Faster, Together vaccine promotion initiative.

 19 to Zero partnered with IV.AI to analyze online social media conversations in order to generate models to combat misinformation and collect information about vaccine hesitancy narratives.
 The organization also provided support for the first mobile vaccination clinic in Alberta led by Alberta Health and the Business Council of Alberta.
 The Alberta Federation of Regulated Health Professionals lists 19 to Zero as one of its COVID-19 resource providers.
 Additional partners include: